mfem/web/src/bilininteg.md

 + Integrals involving Scalar and Vector basis functions $\int_\Omega u\,\vec\{\lambda}\cdot\vec\{v}$

-The `BilinearFormIntegrator` classes allow MFEM to produce a wide variety of local element matricies without modifying the `BilinearForm` class.
-Many of the possible operators are collected below into tables that breifly describe their action and requirements.
+The `BilinearFormIntegrator` classes allow MFEM to produce a wide variety of local element matrices without modifying the `BilinearForm` class.
+Many of the possible operators are collected below into tables that briefly describe their action and requirements.

 In the tables below the *Space* column refers to finite element spaces which implement the following methods: